show-certh-hit/SHOW-AI-Toolbox/fleet-management/dynamic-ridesharing-matching/readme.md

 # **Ridesharing**

 Matching algorithm that matches drivers with passengers into shared trips.
+So far, the module solve the many-to-one problem (5/14/2021)

 # **Pre-requisites**
 Python 3.8.8